CodeItQuick/CodeItQuick.github.io/_drafts/2026-06-04-Story-Splitting-A-Practical-Look.md

 ﻿---
 layout: post
 name: Are You Splitting Stories, or Just Splitting Tasks?
-description: Discussions of why story splitting does not work
+description: Discussions of how to story split
 image: splitting_stories_or_tasks.png
 time: "6m:54s"
 tags: quality all